Haito4/Haito4.github.io/content/docs/projectlog.md

 ----

-## 14/11/23
+## 14/11/23: Starting Practice Project
+Started following a tutorial on making an EQ plugin to learn the framework.

-Following the framework structure, I created a parameter layout to be communicated to the application.
+Following the framework structure, I created a parameter layout to be given to the application.

 ![image7](img/log/image7.png)